Connect with us

 setting up a home office

-Homeowners are always looking for ways to add value to their most significant asset – their home.
+Homeowners always look for ways to add value to their most significant asset – their home.
 This strategy is often engaged just before the house is listed for sale to maximise the sales price.
 However, with life taking a different turn since the pandemic and working from home the new normal, a home office is a top priority.
-So how do you create a home office that improves your remote working and adds value to your property?
+So, how do you create a home office that improves your remote working and adds value to your property?

 Renovating

-Therefore before you rush in and engage a builder or tradesperson to convert a bedroom into a home office, take time to do a lot of research on how you can improve your current home’s footprint and layout and then weigh up the cost-benefit analysis of all the options.
+Therefore, before you rush in and engage a builder or tradesperson to convert a bedroom into a home office, research how you can improve your current home’s footprint and layout and weigh the cost-benefit analysis of all the options.

 Will working from home die out when life returns to normal?

-Post lockdown workers are keen to keep working from home at least part of the workweek.
+Post-lockdown workers are keen to work from home for at least part of the workweek.
 Therefore, adding value to your property with a home office is a worthwhile exercise.
-As New York Times says managing bored kids and trying to use Zoom from the kitchen table is not a good look, nor is it sustainable and the proposition to businesses to allow their workers to continue working from home lost with this setup.
+As the New York Times says, managing bored kids and trying to use Zoom from the kitchen table is not a good look, nor is it sustainable, and the proposition to businesses to allow their workers to continue working from home is lost with this setup.

 With an ergonomic, professional office arrangement on your property, the video conferencing calls will work seamlessly insofar as clients won’t know if you’re in the office or working from home!